Ueda-Ichitaka/MasterCyberrange/README.md

 - Windows Cloud config: winrm quickconfig does not return
-- Windows start wireshark (powershell script) does not get executed by ansible
+- Windows start wireshark (powershell script) does not get executed by ansible.
+Current hotfix is to manually execute the script start_tshark.ps1 in C:\Export-EventLogs
+- npcap on Windows is currently not installable purely by shell
+- Ansible access to Windows only via WinRM which in turn means we cannot play ansible playbooks from our cyberrange host, instead they have to be executed from proxy.
+This is due to ssh Proxy forwarding and ssh key placement issues
+- Windows Domain Controller Setups currently requires to log-on via GUI and newly set our user rights
+- Uninstalling Windows Updates via ansible powershell/win_shell does not execute and halts playbook execution.
+Currently this has to be done manually
+- DNS name resolution is currently not quite set up.
+Portscans